What is the Nord Stream 2 pipeline, and why is it generating controversy?

 What is Nord Stream 2, and why does it matter?

 The project, nearly complete, is a natural gas line from Russian fields to the German coast, spanning 764 miles under the Baltic Sea.
-The new $11 billion line will double the capacity of the original 2011 Nord Stream, which runs parallel to the new project.
-The line will supply gas to Germany — a nation heavily dependent on gas and oil imports — at a relatively low cost as the continent’s production capacity rapidly decreases.
+The $11 billion line will double the capacity of the original 2011 Nord Stream, which runs parallel to the new project.
+The line will supply gas to Germany — a nation heavily dependent on gas and oil imports — at a relatively low cost as the continent’s production capacity decreases.

-The new pipeline is entirely owned by Russian energy company Gazprom, which is majority government owned.
+The new pipeline is entirely owned by Russian energy company Gazprom, which is majority government-owned.
 The company also owns 51 percent of the original Nord Stream pipeline.
 A group of European energy companies, including Shell and Wintershall, are paying half the $11 billion in construction costs.

 Why has it led to controversy?